chiubaca/notes/permanent-notes/business-ideas.md

 ---

-## Physically print your WhatsApp stickers with a whatsapp chat bot
+## Physically print your WhatsApp stickers with a WhatsApp chat bot